EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

 This way, it is possible to perform modifications to a resource's properties without having to re-declare all instances of other properties with 0..\* cardinality, lest they were to be erased.
-Properties of 0..1 cardinality may also be declared `NULL` in a similar fasion, in which case their value in the backed becomes undefined.
+Properties of 0..1 cardinality may also be declared `NULL` in a similar fashion, in which case their value in the backed becomes undefined.
 Moreover, one should also note that the response of all `PUT`/`POST`/`DELETE` operations equivalent to that of a `GET` operation, with the state of the resource